-- · We publish our gender and ethnic diversity data, as well as our diversity, equity and inclusion initiatives on an annual basis. - · We provide resources and training to employees at all levels to ensure that we are hiring, promoting and retaining diverse teams. - Our Employee Resource Groups, or ERGs, provide support for diverse members of our workforce by fostering an inclusive environment and providing professional development and community-building opportunities; each ERG has an executive-level sponsor who champions ERG initiatives and programs. - We sponsor a number of professional development programs to support the advancement of underrepresented employees at Dropbox. - Dropbox has routinely been cited as a leader in workplace diversity, having been listed in Fortune's Best Workplaces for Diversity every year that the list has been published since 2016.
+- · We publish our gender and ethnic diversity data, as well as our diversity, equity and inclusion initiatives on an annual basis. - · We provide resources and training to employees at all levels to ensure that we are hiring, promoting and retaining diverse teams. - Our Employee Resource Groups, or ERGs, provide support for different identity groups within our workforce by fostering an inclusive environment and providing professional development and community-building opportunities; each ERG has an executive-level sponsor who champions ERG initiatives and programs. - We sponsor a number of professional development programs to support the advancement of underrepresented employees at Dropbox. - Dropbox has routinely been cited as a leader in workplace diversity, having been listed in Fortune's Best Workplaces for Diversity every year that the list has been published since 2016 through 2019 (the most recent year in which the list was published). - The Human Rights Campaign Foundation assigned a perfect score to Dropbox on its Corporate Equality Index for the 8th year in a row, and named Dropbox a 2022 "Best Place to Work for LGBTQ+ Equality."